tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 circos -module
 ```
 4. The last thing is to install GD and GD::Polyline.
 Mostly likely `cpan install` will not install them correctly.
 You will have to install the modules that GD is dependent on, including `libpng`, `freetype`, `libgd` and `jpegsrc`, then install the GD module.
-Follow the instructions (section INSTALLING libpng, freetype, libgd AND gd) on http://circos.ca/documentation/tutorials/configuration/perl_and_modules/.
+Follow the [instructions](http://circos.ca/documentation/tutorials/configuration/perl_and_modules/) on the circos website (section INSTALLING libpng, freetype, libgd AND gd) about how to install these packagess.
 Basically, download the tar.gz files for these modules, unzip the files, go to each of the folders and run `./configure -prefix=/usr/local`, `make`, and `make install` as stated on the link.
 If you encounter permission issue, add sudo in front of your command, e.g. `sudo make install`.
 (This installation process is called "build from source", which is sort of a standard way for installing softwares in Unix environments.)

 5. Check again if all the perl dependencies are satisfied.